MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 Here are some sites I had built out at some point but can't bear to remove from this document.

-### Andraphon (He3/Be) - Outdated
+### Andraphon (He3/Be)

 For the purposes of this industry guide the only resources we care about are Be and He3, with the priority being a large He3 patch.
-The five-resource site is restricted in build area and has a difficult He3 patch to exploit.
 If we can find Europium here that's great.
 Otherwise we can find Europium elsewhere (even through a one-and-done outpost).
 The only thing Europium is used for in this plan is Microsecond Regulator, which we don't need to build if buying Aldumite Drilling Rig from vendors.

 - He3 for transport
 - Beryllium for Bessel workshop